alb3rtov/uart-communication-stm32-esp32/README.md

 This tutorial will show you how to configure a UART connection betwewn STM32 board and ESP32 board.
 You have to take into account that in this example I will configure STM32 as the transmitter board and ESP32 as the receiver board, so **this configuration only works in this scenario**.

 ## Requirements
-- STM32 board
+- STM32 board (In this example, I use STM32F411RE)
-- ESP32 board
+- ESP32 board (In this example, I use ESP32 38 pins)
 - STM32CubeMX Software (https://www.st.com/en/development-tools/stm32cubemx.html#overview)

 ## STM32 board pinout configuration